 Physical Health

-The different physical benefits that sports have on a person’s health are quite obvious.
-Sports give them enough exercise to help boost their immune system.
+Sports’ different physical benefits on a person’s health are quite obvious.
+Sports give people enough exercise to help boost their immune systems.
 This, in turn, helps strengthen their bodies to keep sicknesses and diseases at bay.
-Even a short workout such as a walk around the block twice a day can already do wonderful things to one’s health.
+Even a short workout, such as a walk around the block twice a day, can already do wonderful things for one’s health.

-While close-contact sports may not be advisable at this time, perhaps playing catch, running on a track, or taking some laps in the pool will do until team sports are allowed.
+While close-contact sports may not be advisable, until team sports are allowed, perhaps playing catch, running on a track, or taking some laps in the pool will do so.

 Mental Wellness

 Because of the anxiety and stress caused by the coronavirus, even kids aren’t spared from suffering certain mental health issues.
 Going out to play some hoops in the driveway or playing with a soccer ball in the backyard can help take a child’s mind off the harsh realities of COVID.
-Being outdoors, bathing in the sun, and getting some fresh air are also great for one’s wellbeing.
+Being outdoors, bathing in the sun, and getting fresh air are also great for well-being.

 It has also been found by the same study mentioned above that those who have not played any sports have suffered worse anxiety and depression symptoms.